-According to the preliminary programme, the camp set up will be undertaken in the first quarter of 2016 for the proposed seismic survey in Block IOR-4.
-Initial information indicates that the proposed camp location of approximately 4,700 m2 will be located adjacent to the existing GOCS-4 facility (Figure 3.4).
-The camp is expected to have rooms for 120 people with waste, toilet and kitchen facilities.
-A section of ~455 m of the Yangon-Pyay Road will need to be improved for access to the camp and it is assumed that appropriate drainage facilities will be constructed for the improved road section.
-It is expected that the camp will be connected to existing power and water lines and a 175 kVA generator will also be available.
-Materials to be used for the site preparation and road construction (i.e. gravel, shale, sand, cement, wood etc.) are likely to be sourced via local suppliers from the Shwe Taung Township and Pyay Township.
+According to the preliminary programme, the camp set up will be undertaken in the first quarter of 2016 for the proposed seismic survey in Block IOR-6.
+However, information on the location, layout and facilities at the camp is not available during the preparation of this report.

-Overall Work Programme for Block IOR 4

-Figure 3.4 Locations of the Proposed Camp Site
+Materials to be used for the site preparation and road construction (i.e. gravel, shale, sand, cement, wood etc.) are likely to be sourced via local suppliers from the Myanaung Township.